-- Be employed working a minimum of 20 hours a week with a marginalized population
+- Work directly with vulnerable clientele for a minimum of 20 hours a week

-- Have approval from their employer for the use of a facility dog
+- Have the support and approval from their employer for the use of a facility dog

-- Be able to demonstrate the ability to safely and effectively control, manage and care for a dog
+- Demonstrate the ability to safely and effectively control, manage and care for a dog

 - Have adequate vision to observe, intervene, and manage a dog’s behavior (generally equivalent to DMV license requirements)

-- Be willing to attend a two-week Team Training class at a Canine Companions training center
+- Able to attend a two-week Team Training class at a Canine Companions training center

-- Be willing to participate in on-going Canine Companions training and graduate support program
+- Able to participate in on-going Canine Companions training and graduate support program

 The process to receive a Canine Companions assistance dog includes multiple steps.
 Click the button below to find out if an assistance dogs is right for you and start the process to receive more information.